minhaz1010/Bike-Rental-Service/readme.md

   - User Login
   - Admin Signup
   - Admin Login

 - **Profile Management:**
   - View Profile
   - Update Profile
+  - User Can Reset His Password
+  - Admin Can Reset His Password

 - **Bike Management:**
   - View Available Bikes
   - Create, Update, Delete Bikes (Admin Only)

 - **Rental Management:**
-  - Rent a Bike
+  - User Can Rent A Bike By Pay 100 BDT In Advance
+  - User Can View His Rental History
-  - View Rental History
+  - Admin Can View All Rental History
+  - Admin Can Calculate Total Bill Of A Certain User
-  - Return a Bike (Admin Only)
+  - User Can Return A Bike By Paying The Money
+  - Admin Can Verify A User Payment

 - **Payment Integration:**
   - AAmarPay integrated